ExpediaGroup/graphql-kotlin/graphql-kotlin-client/README.md

 * Supports default enum values to gracefully handle new/unknown server values
 * Native support for coroutines
 * Easily configurable Ktor HTTP Client
+* Documentation generated from the underlying GraphQL schema

 ## Install it